UPPMAX/HPC-python/docs/ml.rst

    .. tab:: UPPMAX

-      Example batch script for Snowy, TensorFlow version 2.8.0 and Python version 3.9.5, and the scikit-learn we installed
+      Example batch script for Snowy, Python version 3.9.5, and the python_ML_packages containing scikit-learn and Tensorflow

       .. code-block:: sh

             #!/bin/bash
             # Remember to change this to your own project ID after the course!
-            #SBATCH -A SNIC2022-22-641
+            #SBATCH -A NAISS2023-22-500
-            # More than one hour is needed for the job to start in that queue
+            # We want to run on Snowy
+            #SBATCH -M snowy
+            # We are asking for 15 minutes
-            #SBATCH --time=01:00:01
+            #SBATCH --time=00:15:00
             #SBATCH --gres=gpu:1

             # Remove any loaded modules and load the ones we need